AntiParty/patches-twitch/docs/custom-command-editing.md

 *Now, when someone uses `!rank`, your bot will reply with that message, filling in the details for each user!*

-## Replies to Messages

-When your bot responds to a command (including custom messages), it will reply directly to the user's message in chat (if supported by the platform).
-This keeps conversations organized and makes it clear who the bot is responding to.

-You can use these special words in curly braces, and the bot will fill them in:

-- `{username}` — The user’s name
-- `{rank}` — Their rank
-- `{league}` — Their league
-- `{rankScore}` — Their rank score
-- `{wtRank}` — Their World Tour rank
-- `{found}` — 'true' if found, 'false' otherwise

----

-## Customizing the !peak Command

-You can also customize the `!peak` command!
-For example:

 ```
 !editcmd peak Peak rank: #{rank} {league} ({rankScore} RS) in {season} | WT peak: #{wtRank} in {wtSeason}
 ```